Sam Mitchell (EastEnders): 2022–2026

 Sam, now living in Spain, returns to visit Phil in prison after he summons her back to the UK on business.
-When Sam arrives back in Walford, Sharon, and Kat are unhappy to see her, and she reveals that Phil has left her in charge of his assets again, whilst he is in prison.
+When Sam arrives back in Walford, Sharon, and Kat are unhappy to see her, and she reveals that Phil has left her in charge of his assets again, while he is in prison.
 Sam is then reunited with her son Ricky (now played by Frankie Day), much to the consternation of Jack and his civil partner Denise Fox (Diane Parish).
 Phil asks Sam to attend a business meeting with his money laundering associate Jonah Tyler (Mark Mooney).
 Sam agrees but fails to negotiate a deal with Jonah due to interference from Sharon, and in retaliation, Jonah threatens to launch a rivalry against Phil's businesses if she cannot fund protection.
 Feeling defeated, Sam prepares to go back to Spain, but when she sees how close Jack is with Ricky, she lies by threatening to take Ricky with her unless Jack helps her find incriminating information on Jonah.
 Jack accompanies Sam to meet with Jonah and she uses Jack's position as a Detective Inspector to blackmail Jonah into ending his threats and doing exactly what she wants; by accepting her offer of a higher markup percent on their business deal.
 Sam discovers that Jonah is planning on buying Ruby Allen's (Louisa Lytton) nightclub, and she convinces Phil that they should buy the club and run it together.
-However, Jonah ends up buying the club after Sam misses a meeting with Ruby's solicitors.
-Sam then proceeds to blackmail Denise by threatening to tell the police that Denise knew the truth about Vincent Hubbard's (Richard Blackwood) death, if she does not give Sam back the money that Phil had paid for her to open her salon, "Fox & Hair".
-After receiving the money, Sam succeeds in outbuying Jonah and decides to turn the club into a wine bar renaming it "Peggy's".
+She decides to turn the club into a wine bar renaming it "Peggy's".
 She sacks staff members Dotty Cotton (Milly Zero) and Vinny Panesar (Shiv Jalota) in the process, leading to Phil replacing Sam with Sharon as bar manager.
 Sam is unimpressed by Phil's decision to demote her, and after a failed attempt to reason with him, she attempts to blackmail Sharon by threatening to tell Kat about her secret prison visits with Phil, if she does not reinstate her back as bar manager.
 Sharon reminds her of the consequences of crossing Phil, so Sam begrudgingly backs down.
 She later sleeps with Sharon's younger half-brother Zack Hudson (James Farrar), who is cheating on his girlfriend Nancy Carter (Maddy Hill).
 Just before the opening of Peggy's, Sam, Kat, Sharon, and Nancy's grandmother Shirley Carter (Linda Henry) are all held hostage by robbers who attempt to rob the bar, under the presumption that they have been sent by Jonah.
 The incident results in Sam getting shot, as a result of saving Kat, though it is later revealed that Sam had orchestrated the siege as revenge on Sharon and Kat for her downfall in the Mitchell empire.
 Shirley later discovers what Sam has been up to, and blackmails her for a share of the bar.